jlbradley1844/jlbradley1844.github.io/_posts/2022-07-25-spirituality-definition.md

 or al-ghiab) is directly referenced in the Koran.
 This is regarded by Muslims as a fundamental pillar of belief.

-The unseen world is described as something directly known only by God Himself.
+The unseen world is Islam is described as something directly known only by God Himself.
 Besides being the plane of God Himself, this unseen world is populated by beings.
 There are three entities: angels, which are immortal and purely